Skip to main content

 Bowling shoe sizes

 Since it’s a bowling party, the participants will have to rent shoes.
 This can be a little chaotic, especially since your party will not be the only activity going on at the bowling alley.
-To make the party run a little smoother while saving you some anxiety, ask parents to RSVP with their child’s shoe size on the invitation.
+To make the festivities run a little smoother while saving you some anxiety and time, ask parents to RSVP with their child’s shoe size.

 Before the party, write up or print out a list of all the party guests and their shoe sizes.
 Arrange to have all the needed sizes before the guests arrive.
-It will get the kids out onto the lanes a lot quicker and make the entire process less stressful.
+It will get the kids out onto the lanes a lot quicker and make the entire process less stressful for everyone.

 Keep shoes organized